Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Introduction

 In software engineering practice, the later the bug is discovered and fixed, the more costly it will be for the projects~\cite{kumar2017software}.
-However, due to limited resources and an increasing number of defects reported, it is not feasible to fix all the bugs before each software release.
+However, due to limited resources and an increasing number of defects reported, it is typically not feasible to fix all the bugs before each software release.
 Therefore, practitioners frequently face the decision of which bugs to resolve now or defer to the next release.

 Bug prioritization and triage tasks mainly depend on the quality of the reported bugs while noting that not all reports are consistent.
 Previous studies discussed the evidence for the mismatch between developers' and users' understanding of the bugs~\cite{Bettenburg2008, umer2019}.
-Moreover, bug severity information is not reliable since 51\% of the duplicate reported bugs have inconsistent severity labels, which is expected~\cite{tian2016}.
+Moreover, as expected, bug severity information is typically not deemed to be reliable as evidenced by 51\% of the duplicate reported bugs having inconsistent severity labels~\cite{tian2016}.
 Data on the bug fixing time is not reliable either; that is, it does not indicate the exact amount of working hours on a specific bug in a continuous manner~\cite{Shirin2020}.

 Unlike many subjective characteristics of the bugs, blocking bugs are determined by a developer in the phase of defect resolution.
 In a typical flow of a bug report, an end-user or a developer reports a bug or an issue.
 Subsequently, a triager assigns it to a developer, or a developer claims its possession.
 Ultimately, after they find a resolution for the bug, it is verified by another developer and gets closed.
 However, in the case of a blocking bug, the process is interrupted~\cite{Garcia2018}.
-Blocking bugs have higher complexity than non-blocking bugs, require more time to get fixed, associate with a larger codebase (in terms of lines of code (LOC)), and are also hard to be predicted~\cite{Garcia2018, Goyal2017, Wang2018}.
+Blocking bugs have higher complexity than non-blocking bugs, require more time to get fixed, associate with a larger codebase (e.g., in terms of lines of code), and are also difficult to be predicted~\cite{Garcia2018, Goyal2017, Wang2018}.
 As the number of blocking bugs increases, resource planning becomes a tedious task, and developers defer many bugs to a later release.
 Accumulation of lingering bugs~\textendash~the bugs reported but not resolved in the current release~\textendash~degrades the software quality and increases the maintenance cost~\cite{Akbarinasaji2017}.
-Therefore, understanding the influence of the bug dependency graph (BDG) together with other bug features on software maintenance is essential.
+Therefore, understanding the influence of the bug dependency graph (BDG) together with other bug features is essential for software maintenance.